-- About half of those providing counseling services have been recently trained (in the past 3 years). - One-third of TB service providers and half of STI service providers have been trained recently. - A total of 49 percent of health workers surveyed had a positive attitude towards PLHIV - ▶ Six of the nine facilities offering PMTCT services reported having provided services to residents of other countries and one facility provided ARV prophylaxis to a resident of another country within the month preceding the survey.
+- ▶ Although more than half of those providing psychological counseling services have been recently trained (in past 3 years), nutrition counseling is lacking recently trained health workers. - Less than half of TB service providers and few STI service providers were trained recently. - ▶ Sixty-five percent of health workers surveyed in the public sector had a positive attitude towards PLHIV. - ▶ Two of five facilities providing PMTCT services reported providing services to clients who were residents of other countries.